[Major revision–posted 2/7/24 (replaces 9/12/18 edition)]

 The International Affairs Council is composed of:

-e.
-A representative of the Office of the PSVP, ex officio.
+a.
+One representative from the Office of the President;

-The Vice Provost for International Affairs chairs the council.
+f.
+The Vice Provost for International Affairs and the Associate Vice Provost for International Affairs.

 6. Provost Council